 This motivates the study of the inverse problem: computing the stress from the strain when the constitutive equations remain unknown.
-There has been some success in solving this problem in cases with homogeneous constitutive equations where the functional form is known in advance and is parameterized by a only a few variables.
-As the number of parameters required to specify the full strain field is much larger, the problem is generally over determined and no solution is available that is consistent with force balance, the constitutive equation form, and the observed strain field.
+There has been some success in solving this problem in cases with homogeneous constitutive equations and a functional form known in advance.
+However, the requirements of force balance, an assumed constitutive equation form, homogeneity, and matching the observed strain field generally overdetermines the problem such that no solution can be found.
 To address this, optimization approaches have been applied to minimize error in one or more of these constraints.
-There have been a wide range of methods that take this approach, including the virtual field method \cite{Grediac2002,Florentin2011,Pierron2012,Marek2017}, the equilibrium gap method \cite{Crouzeix2009,Florentin2010}, the constitutive equation gap method \cite{Florentin2011}, finite element model updating \cite{Rethore2010,Siddiqui2017,Viala2018}, and others (e.g. \cite{Gelin1994, Leygue2018,Paranjape2021,Goenezen2021a}).
-These approaches appear to be well suited to noisy or incomplete data sets, however, depending on the application the errors can be significant (typically ranging between 1 and 50 \% depending on the application) and the computational cost can be high.
-In particular these challenges are exacerbated when the material properties are heterogeneous, as is often the case when considering material microstructures, graded materials, composite materials, or materials with heterogeneities arising from various manufacturing processes.
+There have been a wide range of methods that take this approach, including the virtual field method \cite{Grediac2002,Florentin2011,Pierron2012,Marek2017}, the equilibrium gap method \cite{Crouzeix2009,Florentin2010}, the constitutive equation gap method \cite{Florentin2011}, finite element model updating \cite{Rethore2010,Siddiqui2017,Viala2018}, and others (e.g. \cite{Gelin1994, Leygue2018,Paranjape2021,Goenezen2021,Flaschel2022,Joshi2022a,Langlois2022}).
+These approaches appear to be well suited to noisy or incomplete data sets, however, depending on the application, the errors can be significant (typically ranging between 1 and 50 \%) and the computational cost can be high.
+These challenges are exacerbated when the material properties are heterogeneous, as is often the case when considering microstructures, graded materials, composite materials, or other heterogeneities arising from manufacturing processes.

-In a previous work \cite{Cameron2021}, the authors demonstrated an alternate approach: allowing the constitutive equation to be heterogeneous and imposing significantly weaker requirements on its functional form, such that a unique deterministic solution can be derived.
-Unlike other approaches, this approach is theoretically exact.
-Furthermore, computational cost is not a major issue, unlike many alternatives, as the governing equations are linear (it takes on the order of one second to solve a two-dimensional problem using a laptop computer).
-The key assumption made is that the principal directions of the Cauchy stress $\bT$ are the same the observed strain (in the case of elastic deformation), or strain rate (in the case of plastic deformation).
-This leads to the following system of partial differential equations: